xenify-io/litepaper/README.md

 <br>

-Introducing the [Phoenix Ape NFT](https://docs.ysl.io/protocol-features/Phoenix-NFT), an exclusive collectible that bridges the XEN, DBXen, FENIX, and YSL.IO communities while offering an amplified burn effect for Xenify users who hold one.
-The Phoenix Ape NFT not only amplifies the burn effect on Xenify but also offers a range of enticing benefits for its holders.
-By offering these additional perks, the Phoenix Ape NFT enhances the user experience and brings added value to the Xenify ecosystem:
+Introducing the [Phoenix Ape NFT](https://docs.ysl.io/protocol-features/Phoenix-NFT), an exclusive collectible that unifies the XEN, DBXen, FENIX, and YSL.IO communities while offering an amplified burn effect for Xenify users who hold one.
+The Phoenix Ape NFT not only enhances the burn effect on Xenify, but also provides a range of enticing benefits for its holders.
+By offering these additional perks, the Phoenix Ape NFT elevates the user experience and adds significant value to the Xenify ecosystem:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)